 Turner Taking Action

-Diversity and inclusion is the backbone of our fans-first strategy and our commitment to making Turner a great place to work.
-To become an authentic reflection of our audiences, we're focusing on activities and initiatives like increasing our presence at industry events such as the American Black Film Festival, Hispanic Scholarship Fund, Prep for Prep, and minority journalism conventions.
-Through these initiatives and others, we aim to grow our talent pipeline, and creating leading-edge development opportunities for our employees and leaders.
+To become an authentic reflection of our audiences, we're focusing on increasing our presence at industry events such as the American Black Film Festival, Hispanic Scholarship Fund, Prep for Prep, and minority journalism conventions.
+Through these initiatives and others, we aim to grow our talent pipeline and create leading-edge development opportunities for our employees and leaders.

 Turner offers specialized training for employees around the globe to help understand unconscious bias — one of diversity's toughest challenges.
-We believe identifying unconscious bias is a critical skill we can all use to choose different, to build deeper connections, and to gain a better understanding for one another's perspectives and life experiences.
-Ultimately, we believe in building high performing teams that use their natural differences to enhance our inclusive culture.
+We believe identifying unconscious bias is a critical skill to help us choose different, build deeper connections, and gain a better understanding for one another's perspectives and life experiences.

-- Expand our partnerships with diversity focused non-profits and industry groups to boost their influence and expand our employee talent pipeline in the years ahead.
+Expanding and activating our partnerships with diversity-focused non-profits and industry groups to help boost their impact and expand our employee talent pipeline in the years ahead.

 Business Resource Groups